jonathan-rayback/lightbend-scala-professional/LSL-P-lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-a-method
+use-default-arguments

-# Exercise 5 > Define a Method
+# Exercise 7 > Use Default Arguments

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.